JasonRobnson/bamazonShop/readme.md

 ![picture](images/ProjectFiles.PNG)

-Here is how to start this node app:
+Here is how to start the node apps:

 ![picture](images/howToStartBamazonCustomer.PNG)